poetapp/documentation/rdd/separate-file-uploads.md

 * how/where do we store the public and private key
 * generating public and private key for new users
 * generating public and private key for current users

+Questions:
+* Since the frost-web/frost-api toggle between testnet, is their any reason to have a sepearate key pair for testnet and mainnet?